R&D Around Catalyst Manufacturing Sees Growth

 • And more….

-High temperature thermal processing is a highly technical endeavor, requiring significant expertise in advanced thermal processing techniques.
+This type of high-temperature thermal processing is a highly technical endeavor, requiring significant expertise in advanced thermal processing techniques.

 The FEECO Innovation Center

 As can be seen, process and product development around catalysts is paramount to producing a product that performs as desired.
-While there may be a variety of testing facilities on the market, none offer the advantage that the FEECO Innovation Center does: the Innovation Center can accommodate both agglomeration and calcination testing methods individually, as well as as a continuous process loop integrating both techniques.
-This provides a “one stop shop” for catalyst producers looking to optimize an existing catalyst, or develop a new one.
+While there may be a variety of testing facilities on the market, none offer the advantage that the FEECO Innovation Center does: the Innovation Center can accommodate the various testing methods individually, as well as in continuous process loops, integrating multiple aspects of the process.
+This provides a “one stop shop” for catalyst manufacturers looking to optimize an existing catalyst, or develop a new one.
+Staffed by experienced process engineers, the Innovation Center is equipped with everything needed to work out the intricacies of each process component, as well as how they will combine as a continuous process to create the desired product.

 FEECO Indirect Pilot Kiln used for testing in the Innovation Center